a-memme/Text_Analysis_Reddit/README.md

 # Keyword Extraction and Topic Analysis - Reddit
-*Analyzing top performing keywords and topics of a popular subreddit through use of a variety of NLP techniques.*
+*Analyzing top performing keywords and topics from a popular subreddit thread, utilizing a variety of NLP techniques.*

 ## Purpose
 In the online media industry, understanding the best performing content lanes under whichever platform/medium channel of interest is valuable knowledge when considering content creation and redistribution.
 Furthermore, continuously keeping one's finger on the pulse as to how topics of interest may change at any given time is critical when looking to maintain an agile, sustainable, and effective content strategy.